OwenK2/Boids-Flocking-Simulation/README.md

 ## Getting Started / Installation
 - Ensure [SDL2](https://www.libsdl.org/download-2.0.php) is installed
-- Type `make` to create executable
+- Run `make` to create the executable
 - Run the executable

 ## How to use